-Based on the results, the pre-service mathematics teachers show different kinds of covariation in their reasoning.
-In term of variables for their covariation, only Arya and Chen are able to quantify the correct variables in their coordination, while Mariam and Johan could not.
-Arya was able to demonstrate both variables, independent and dependent as she claimed how the water's height changed successively with respect to constant amount of water filled-in, without mentioning any other caused variable, as well as in her labelled graph.
-Similarly, in a study by Kertil et al. (2019), they classified this as thinking by primary variables where the students are able to conceive the relation between dependent and independent variables, while Carlson et al. (2002) categorized this as the first and foremost mental action in their covariation framework.
+Based on the result, the pre-service mathematics teachers show different kinds of covariation in their reasoning.
+In term of variables for their covariation, only Arya and Chen able to quantify the correct variables in their coordination, while Mariam and Johan not.
+Arya able to demonstrate both variables, independent and dependent as she claimed how the water's height changed successively with respect to constant amount of water filled-in, without mentioned any other caused variable, as well as in her labelled graph.
+Similarly, in study by Kertil et al. (2019), they classified this as thinking by primary variables where the students able to conceive the relation between dependent and independent variables, while Carlson et al. (2002) categorized this as first and foremost mental action in their covariation framework.

-Similarly, Chen also demonstrated the relationship between both variables, water's height and amount of water filled-in in his elaboration, except that he also included time as another independent variable in his elaboration and his graph labelled time as x-axis.
-It seemed that Chen conceived requirement of time as an independent variable, but he also tends to consider amount of water as independent variable as how he emphasized in his elaboration.
-This indicates that pre-service mathematics teachers still considered the requirement of time as a part of independent variable that must be included while reasoning.
+Similarly, Chen also demonstrated relationship between both variables, water's height and amount of water filledin in his elaboration, except that he also included time as another independent variable in his elaboration and his graph labelled time as x-axis.
+It was seemed that Chen conceived requirement of time as independent variable, but he also tend to consider amount of water as independent variable as how he emphasized in his elaboration.
+This indicates that pre-service mathematics teacher still considered the requirement of time as a part of independent variable that must be included while reasoning.

-Moreover, Mariam also correspondingly positioned time explicitly as an independent variable both in her elaboration and graph axis, hence, indicated a requirement of time as an independent variable.
+Moreover, Mariam also correspondingly positioned time explicitly as independent variable both in her elaboration and graph axis, hence, indicated a requirement of time as an independent variable.
 She did not verbalize the amount of water filled-in unlike Chen, since she only recognized the needs of time as the only independent variable.
-This was equivalent with findings from Kertil et al. (2019) as they categorized this as thinking by secondary variables, since the students conceived parameter time as a common input in reasoning their covariation.
-This also aligned with many studies by other researchers (e.g. Carlson & Thompson, 2017;

-Herbert & Pierce, 2012; Kertil et al., 2019; Paoletti & Moore, 2017; Şen Zeytun et al., 2010; Yemen et al., 2017), implying how this time-based reasoning was familiarized among pre-service mathematics teachers and students, hence, showing their covariation knowledge must be based by parameter of time.
-It may also be due to their mindset favouring time as input, which helped them to reduce their cognitive burden as time was easier to act as input, rather than another parameter (Carlson et al., 2002).
-However, Kertil et al. (2019)'s study shows that students may develop non-temporal time-based as their covariation skills throughout several non-temporal task, as they were guided throughout the model development sequence to conceive how time was not the only utmost input in quantifying relationship between two variables.
+This was equivalent with finding from Kertil, Erbas, and Cetinkaya (2019) as they categorized this as thinking by secondary variables, since the students conceived parameter time as a common input in reasoning their covariation.
+This also aligned with many others studies by another researchers (e.g. Carlson & Thompson, 2017; Herbert & Pierce, 2012; Kertil et al., 2019; Paoletti & Moore, 2017; Şen Zeytun et al., 2010; Yemen et al., 2017), implying how this time-based reasoning was familiarized among pre-service mathematics teachers and students, hence, showing their covariation knowledge must be based by parameter of time.
+It also may due to their mindset favouring time as input, which helped them to reduce their cognitive burden as time was easier to act as input, rather than another parameter (Carlson et al., 2002).
+However, Kertil et al. (2019) study shows that students may developed non-temporal time-based as their covariation skills throughout several non-temporal task, as they were guided throughout model development sequence to conceive how time was not the only utmost input in quantifying relationship between two variables.

-Despite that, other cases such as Johan who interchanged between the role of independent and dependent variables are also resembled with previous studiessuch as the studies of Kertil et al., (2019); Paoletti and Moore, (2017); and Yemen et al., (2017).
-In this situation, the student, apparently, is unable to imagine of how two variables influence each other as they had difficulty to identify between varying variable and constant variable.
+Despite of that, other case such as Johan interchanged between role of independent and dependent variables also resembled with previous studies (e.g. Kertil et al., 2019; Paoletti & Moore, 2017; Yemen et al., 2017).
+In this situation, the student, apparently, unable to imagine of how two variables influence each other as they had difficulty to identify between varying variable and constant variable.
 Hence, these problems emerged from this current study, in determining variables, was categorized under difficulty in quantifying the correct variables to covariate.